The BAAL/LAGB Committee for Linguistics in Education (CLiE)

-The joint committee set up by the British Association for Applied Linguistics and the Linguistics Association of Great Britain shall be called the Committee for Linguistics in Education (hereinafter called the Committee).
+The joint committee set up in 1980 by the British Association for Applied Linguistics (BAAL) and the Linguistics Association of Great Britain (LAGB) shall be called the Committee for Linguistics in Education (hereinafter called the Committee).

 a) To provide a forum for the exchange of information and opinion on matters of mutual interest and concern by representatives of associations and groups involved in linguistics in education.